|A book sale hosted by the Friends of George Mason Regional Library.|

 The Friends of George Mason Regional Library has a lot of money because “the library has not identified projects for us to spend it on,” Allard said.
 Three or four years ago, the friends proposed replacing the outdated circulation desk but the library director at the time opposed the project because of pending changes in library procedures.

-The George Mason friends group donates $50,000 a year to the library system’s summer reading program and provide funds to the Library Foundation and Fall for the Book.
+The George Mason friends group donates $50,000 a year to the library system’s summer reading program and provides funds to the Library Foundation and Fall for the Book.
 This year the group donated $20,000 for professional development for library staff and established a scholarship with the foundation for an employee to pursue graduate studies in library science.

 “We try to be generous and support the library in a wise way.
-But we’re not going to just spend money for the sake of spending it if the library system doesn’t make a request.”
-Allard said.
+But we’re not going to just spend money for the sake of spending it if the library system doesn’t make a request,” Allard said.

 The MOU will be discussed again at the next meeting of the Ad Hoc Committee, although a date hasn’t been set, Hudson said.
 Meanwhile, “the committee will consider all comments.”